microsoft/CosmosDB_Multi-Tenant/README.md

 6.8 Come back to Visual Studio and continue the execution by selecting 'Continue' button.
 It will delete all the items it created in the Cosmos DB database.

-6.9 Go back to Cosmos DB in Azure Portal and verify that if the application has deleted the database, container and items.
+6.9 Go back to Cosmos DB in Azure Portal and verify if the application has deleted the database, container and items.

-You are successfully built an application to create database, container and populate with items.
+You are successfully built an application to access Cosmos DB Service and to create database, container and populate with items.
 Congratulations!!.

 ### Azure Cosmos DB emulator